-- Program eligibility; - Grant award calculation, prior to the acceptance of the Grant Award Acknowledgment; - Cost estimates for mitigation activities, limited to measurements of the home and/or quantities of materials only; and/or - Duplication of Benefits (DOB).
+- Program eligibility;

+- Grant award calculation, prior to the acceptance of the Grant Award Acknowledgment;

+- Cost estimates for mitigation activities, limited to measurements of the home and/or quantities of materials only;

+Duplication of Benefits (DOB); and/or

+- File closure.

 Applicants may not appeal policies that have been approved and incorporated by the Program, such as the process for assessing the value of materials eligible within the Program.
-Also, statutory and regulatory requirements and standards may not be appealed.
+Also, statutory, and regulatory requirements and standards may not be appealed.